mprat/breadboard-to-pcb/README.md

 TODO:
 * rename the current "wire" class into "Component" and then make subclasses later
-* make a "visualize component" function
+* think about recursion depth and why it's being hit - there's a better way